evelyn0414/L46/MsPFL/README.md

 ## Results

+The results of MetaFed is not compared in the report as it is not implemented in the Flower framework.
+We still include the results here.

+In Fed-Heart-Disease with BN, MetaFed comes first in each client's model performance and achieves the best fairness measured by variance.
+However, in the other two datasets, MetaFed ends up with the worst performance and worst fairness.
+The experiments cannot be repeated in Flower and we have not yet done more experiments to analyze the reason behind.

 Fed-Heart-Disease (1-layer MLP)

 |             | server | 0      | 1      | 2      | 3      | client avg | client std |